Buyer Fit Snapshot

 GSM matters because it affects durability, tear resistance, and fold quality.
 A 60 gsm sheet behaves very differently from an 80 gsm sheet, especially if the paper is moving through a fast gift-wrap station or being packed inside a mailer box.
 Thinner paper can be elegant, but it may wrinkle more easily and show through on dark cartons.
 Thicker paper handles better, but it can cost more and take up more storage space.
 That trade-off is worth discussing before you order printed wrapping paper bulk.

 Ink coverage and registration tolerance should never be assumed.
 Logo-heavy designs, fine text, and exact brand colors need proofs that reflect the actual paper stock and finish.
 Paper absorbs ink differently depending on coating and brightness, so a Pantone target on coated artboard may not land the same on recycled kraft.
-If brand color is critical, build in proof approval and request a strike-off or digital proof before the full run.
-That step is part of the discipline behind any smart decision to order printed wrapping paper bulk.
+If brand color is critical, build in proof approval and request a strike-off or digital proof before full production.

 Pricing, MOQ, and What Drives Cost